zeldaret/mm/docs/tutorial/vscode.md

 # VSCode

-A lot of people on this project use VSCode as their coding environment, and there are a number of useful plugins available to make work more efficient:
+A lot of people on this project use VSCode as their coding environment.

+## Extensions

+There are a number of useful extensions available to make work more efficient:

-- c/c++ intellisense
+- C/C++ IntelliSense
-- clang-format
+- Clang-Format
-- hexinspector (hover on numbers for float and other info)
+- HexInspector (hover on numbers for float and other info)
-- numbermonger (hex to decimal and vice versa)
+- NumberMonger (convert hex to decimal and vice versa)
 - ~~bracket pair colorizer 2~~ (now obsolete due to VSCode's built-in bracket colouring)
-- better mips support
+- Better MIPS Support

-Useful stuff to know:
+## Useful stuff to know:

 - Ctrl + Alt + Up/Down (on Windows, on Linux it's Ctrl + Shift + Up/Down or Shift + Alt + Up/Down) gives multicursors across consecutive lines.
 If you want several cursors in a more diverse arrangement, middle clicking works, at least on Windows.
 - Alt + Up/Down moves lines up/down.